SwissFederalArchives/lindas-admin-ch/content/know-how/resources/default.md

 * [Linked Data Patterns](https://patterns.dataincubator.org/book/index.html).
 A pattern catalogue for modelling, publishing, and consuming Linked Data.
 * [Data Science Group Uni Paderborn: Semantic Web learning resources](https://dice-research.org/news/2022-07-26_Learn-RDF/).
 * [Zazuko Get Started Pages](https://zazuko.com/get-started/).
 Entry point into the Linked Data universe for JavaScript and Python developers as well as an introduction to SPARQL.

+## Linked Data Tools

+This section lists a variety of software tools to work with Linked Data.

+### Data Transformation (Extract Transform Load - ETL)

+* [RML.io](https://rml.io/): Generate knowledge graphs - Applications for Linux, Windows, and macOS machines for generating knowledge graphs.
+They rely on declarative rules that define how the knowledge graphs are generated.
+* [CARML](https://github.com/carml/carml): CARML is a java library that transforms structured sources to RDF as declared in an RML mapping, in accordance with the RML spec.
+* [Ontop](https://ontop-vkg.org/): Ontop is a Virtual Knowledge Graph system.
+It exposes the content of arbitrary relational databases as knowledge graphs.
+These graphs are virtual, which means that data remains in the data sources instead of being moved to another database.